cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 the CloudNativePG maintainers think is reasonable to support and to test.

-Currently, the CloudNativePG community does not officially support or test any Kubernetes distributions beyond the default, such as Red Hat OpenShift.
+Currently, the CloudNativePG community does not officially support or test any Kubernetes distributions beyond the standard/vanilla one - such as Red Hat OpenShift.
 This may change in the future, and if it does, the CloudNativePG maintainers will update the official policy accordingly.

 If you plan to deploy CloudNativePG on Red Hat OpenShift, you can utilize the [certified operator provided by EDB](https://catalog.redhat.com/software/container-stacks/detail/653fd4035eece8598f66d97b),